“The world looks to priests because it looks to Jesus.”

 You are a Priest Forever

-Through the sacrament of Holy Orders, the seminarian is elevated to the Sacramental Priesthood of Jesus Christ.
-His soul is permanently changed, marked with the indelible seal of the sacrament.
-It’s a beautiful life, but certainly one not without challenge and sacrifice.
+Through the sacrament of Holy Orders, the seminarian is elevated to the ministerial priesthood of Jesus Christ.
+The man's soul is permanently changed, marked with the indelible seal of the sacrament.
+It’s a beautiful life, but certainly not one without challenge and sacrifice.
 The following gives a glimpse in the life of a catholic priest.

 His preaching during mass is critical to the identity of priest, and more than that, the priest is a teacher of the Gospel through every part of his life.
 Through every aspect of the priest’s life, the priest shows how the message of the gospel is lived to the fullest.
 He truly teaches the message of Jesus Christ through Word and Deed.